theborakompanioni/azure-docs.de-de/articles/iot-suite/iot-suite-what-are-preconfigured-solutions.md

 <properties
- pageTitle="Vorkonfigurierte Azure IoT-Lösungen | Microsoft Azure"
- description="Eine Beschreibung der vorkonfigurierten Azure IoT-Lösungen und ihrer Architektur mit Links zu zusätzlichen Ressourcen." services="" suite="iot-suite" documentationCenter=""
+ pageTitle="Azure IoT preconfigured solutions | Microsoft Azure" description="A description of the Azure IoT preconfigured solutions and their architecture with links to additional resources." services="" suite="iot-suite" documentationCenter=""